panchomb/ie-exercise-3/modules/dev-test-lab/lab/cost/README.md

   ]
   ```

-### Parameter: `cycleEndDateTime`
+### Parameter: `enableDefaultTelemetry`

-Reporting cycle end date in the zulu time format (e.g. 2023-12-01T00:00:00.000Z).
-Required if cycleType is set to "Custom".
+Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cycleStartDateTime`

-Reporting cycle start date in the zulu time format (e.g. 2023-12-01T00:00:00.000Z).
-Required if cycleType is set to "Custom".

-- Required: No
-- Type: string
+- Type: bool
-- Default: `''`
+- Default: `True`

 ### Parameter: `labName`

 The name of the parent lab.
 Required if the template is used in a standalone deployment.
 - Required: Yes
 - Type: string

-### Parameter: `currencyCode`

-The currency code of the cost.

-- Required: No
-- Type: string
-- Default: `'USD'`

-### Parameter: `enableDefaultTelemetry`

-Enable telemetry via a Globally Unique Identifier (GUID).

-- Required: No
-- Type: bool
-- Default: `True`

 ### Parameter: `status`

 Target cost status.
 - Required: No
 - Type: string
 - Default: `'Enabled'`